philipbergen/zero/README.md

 Python API
 ----------

+Most important in the `zero` module is `ZeroSetup` and `Zero`.
+The `ZeroSetup` is the input to constructing `Zero`.
+That way the result of docopt (`ZeroSetup.argv`) is the same as using `ZeroSetup()` and calling a few factory-like functions on it.

+The `Zero` object is both *callable* and *iterable*.
+Iterate over incoming messages and call to transmit a message.
+Objects are automatically marshalled before returning out of the iterator or before transmission.

-Default marshalling is json.
+Default marshalling is JSON.
 Marshalling is configurable.
 See below for more information.
 All examples assume `from zero import *`.

 ### Push-pull fan-in